-Designated critical habitat for Upper Willamette River chinook occurs within or downstream of the proposed project area in Pinhead Creek, West Pinhead Creek, Last Creek, Lowe Creek, and the mainstem Clackamas River.
-Designated critical habitat for LCR steelhead occurs within or downstream of the proposed project area in Pinhead Creek, West Pinhead Creek, Last Creek, Lowe Creek, Rhododendron Creek, Fawn Creek, and the mainstem Clackamas River.
-As of this time, critical habitat for LCR coho has yet to be designated but would likely correspond with the critical habitat designation for UWR chinook since they utilize the same habitat within the Clackamas River Basin.
+Designated critical habitat for Upper Willamette River chinook occurs downstream of the proposed project area in the mainstem Clackamas River, Collawash River, North Fork Clackamas, and the Oak Grove Fork of the Clackamas.
+Designated critical habitat for LCR steelhead occurs downstream of the proposed project area in the mainstem Clackamas River, Collawash River, Oak Grove Fork, and the North Fork of the Clackamas River.
+LCR steelhead critical habitat occurs within the project area in Pot Creek.
+As of this time, critical habitat for LCR coho has yet to be designated but will likely correspond with the critical habitat designation for UWR chinook since they utilize the same habitat within the Clackamas River Basin.